ampaire/Ultimate-Ninja/README.md

 - You will then be directed to the battle scene and here you will fight against two enemies in each round.
 - You will use the arrows still to dodge the attacks and the space bar to launch attack
 - Enjoy

+## Design

+This is how i designed my game:
+- In the first two days, I had a lot of ideas for a game in my mind.
+I thought of creating this cool 3D game with characters fighting but I ended up creating a game where there are two game characters on one side fighting enemies on the other side.
+- I however, lost sometime in between and when I was able to catchup, I continued with the desifn process.
+- I decided to name my game Ultimate Ninja because the name sounded cool for a turn based game especially with characters fighting.
+- I used the available sprites, images and sounds from [openGame Art](https://opengameart.org)

 ## Technologies used
 * HTML and CSS